 The ONE Recruitment Award that Every Recruiter Needs to Win

 And a bonus tip for recruiters who want to use awards to improve their business.
 Focus on the awards that your candidate and client communities value.
 Read my blog "How to Use Awards for Sourcing and Selling" for tips on generating ROI.
-I also talk about how to find awards that could add the most value to your business.
+We also talk about how to find awards that could add the most value to your business.
 (Hint - they are NOT the usual recruitment awards...)

 Good luck!